epoirierIRD/Chlorophyll-Fluorometer/assembly_guide.md

 ## Step 3: Assemble the Support Structures

-Use the provided STL file to 3D print the necessary support structures:
+Use the provided STL file to 3D print the necessary support structures with black PLA filament, and a filling density of 50%.
+Printing takes about 7 hours :

 - [LED and Photodiode Support](hardware/3D_ready_to_print_LED-Photodiode-Support.stl)